 Contact Kisling, Nestico & Redick for Help

-If you were injured in a trucking accident, call the Ohio truck accident lawyers of KNR at 1-800-HURT-NOW.
 The sooner you call us, the sooner we can begin to investigate the crash that led to your injuries.
-We will immediately take steps to preserve all of the relevant evidence, like the truck itself so that we can conduct our own analyses through independent experts.
+We will immediately take steps to preserve all the relevant evidence, like the truck itself, so that we can conduct our own analyses through independent experts.
 We will gather evidence through witness testimony and by seeking out any possible video footage of the accident.
 Additionally, we will request documentation from the trucking company, such as recorded data from the truck itself, maintenance records, and the trucker’s hour of service records.

 We understand how difficult this time may be for you, which is why we will use all of the tools at our disposal to prove your personal injury claim and help you gain fair compensation for your injuries.